krammersf/theTasksApp/readme.md

 The backend was developed using dotNET (C#).
 The frontend was developed using Angular.

+## Demo

+A demonstration video of the project functionality is available below:

+Click [here](https://www.youtube.com/watch?v=m1ojcssGwEo) to watch the video directly.

 ## Backend

 To set up and run the backend, follow the steps below: